Edinburgh and the Boy Wizard20th Jun 2019

 With stories like this it is easy to see why writers were and continue to be inspired by Edinburgh.

 In 2008, J.K.
 Rowling was presented with the Edinburgh Award by the city’s Lord Provost.
 The award honours outstanding individuals who have made a positive impact on the city and gained national and international recognition for the Scottish Capital.
-You can see her handprints at the Edinburgh City Chambers which is just across from our meeting point the Mercat Cross on the High Street, Royal Mile.
+You can see her handprints at the Edinburgh City Chambers, which is just across from the Mercat Cross on Royal Mile – Mercat Tours' meeting point for all of our history walks and ghost tours.

 ‘Edinburgh remains a city of the mind, a writer’s city.’ – Ian Rankin